TABLE OF CONTENTS

 Re-Establishing Your VA Entitlement

-If you’re a veteran and your entitlement is running low, don’t worry, as it’s possible to restore what you had before.
+If you’re a veteran and your entitlement is running low, don’t worry it’s possible to restore what you had before.
 Here are three steps that can help get the job done:

 1. Sell Your Original Property & Repay Your Current VA Loan: You can sell the original property and pay back any outstanding balance on your current VA loan in full.
 This will give you a fresh slate for restoring your entitlement.

-2. Invoke Qualifying Veteran Assumption: If another qualified Veteran wants to assume your existing loan and substitute their entitlement for yours, this could be an ideal solution for both of you involved.
+2. Invoke Qualifying Veteran Assumption: If another qualified Veteran wants to assume your existing loan and substitute their entitlement for yours, this could be an ideal solution for both of you.
 However, make sure all qualifications are met beforehand so there aren’t any surprises down the road.

 The easiest option is to sell your existing home, pay off your mortgage, and restore your entitlement that way.
 We can work with you to make this happen.